aldenbernsteinn/CY.AI/README.md

  ollama create General AI - f Gemma2_9bTemplate.yaml      OR      ollama create General AI - f Llama3yamltemplate.yaml (not as accurate)

-* If you want to create your own model using your own custom yaml file with a different name:
+* OR (Optional): If you want to create your own model using your own custom yaml file with a different name:

 - ollama create (NAME YOUR MODEL) - f (NAME OF YOUR CUSTOM YAML FILE)